 Walk with Bushmen in Botswana

-Sadly, very few bushmen are able to live the same ancient nomadic lifestyle that their ancestors did, but certain elements of these traditions have been kept alive through their employment at various safari lodges.
-While staying at these lodges, travellers can enjoy educational bush walks, where San elders pass on their skills and knowledge.
+Sadly, very few bushmen live the same ancient nomadic lifestyle that their ancestors did.
+Still, some aspects of these traditions have been kept alive through their employment at various safari lodges.
+While staying at these Botswana safari lodges, travelers can enjoy educational bush walks, where San elders pass on their skills and knowledge.

 As the oldest living inhabitants of Africa, the secret of the San’s survival was their total dependence on the natural provisions of the land.
-To the untrained eye, however, the barren shrubs and grasslands surrounding the Makgadikgadi pans seem anything other than a suitable pantry of resources to survive on.
+To the untrained eye, however, the barren shrubs and grasslands surrounding the Makgadikgadi pans seem anything other than a plentiful pantry of resources to survive on.

 This common assumption makes walking with the San a fascinating experience, a time to delve deeply into some of humanity’s most cunning tricks of survival.
 The walk is a tactile exploration involving tasting various foods, including berries and fire-roasted beetles, and demonstrations in fire-making, dancing, hunting, and medicine-making.

 Several camps in the Makgadikgadi region offer a bushman walking activity on a Botswana safari, including Meno a Kwena, Jack’s Camp, and San Camp.